Route 66 Association: Route 66 Association of Illinois

-The Route 66 Association of Illinois is dedicated to the U.S. Route 66 in Illinois.
-Initiated in March 1989, it was incorporated in October 1989 in Dwight, Illinois.
+The Route 66 Association of Illinois is dedicated to U.S. Route 66 in Illinois.
+Initiated in March 1989, it was incorporated in October 1989 in Dwight, Illinois, and currently has Pontiac, Illinois, where the Route 66 Association Hall of Fame and Museum is located, as its home base.
+The association publishes a quarterly magazine, The 66 News.

 National Historic Route 66 Federation

-Founded 1995, the National Historic Route 66 Federation publishes the "Route 66 Dining & Lodging Guide" (since 1999, currently including over 500 mostly vintage businesses) and a 200-page "EZ66 GUIDE For Travelers" (since 2005).
-With a stated objective of bringing Route 66 historians, authors, artists, photographers, business people and enthusiasts with citizens within U.S. Route 66 host communities, the federation presents an annual “John Steinbeck Award” to an individual who had contributed significantly to the preservation of Route 66 and organises an “Adopt-A-Hundred” programme in which adopters watch 100-mile segments for possible preservation problems along the route such as bridges, businesses or stretches of roadbed being closed.
-These same adopters were to review the dining and lodging businesses while they travelled.
+Founded in 1995, the National Historic Route 66 Federation publishes the "Route 66 Dining & Lodging Guide (since 1999, currently including over 500 mostly vintage businesses) and a 200-page EZ66 Guide For Travelers" (since 2005).
+With a stated objective of bringing Route 66 historians, authors, artists, photographers, business people and enthusiasts with citizens within U.S. Route 66 host communities, the federation presents an annual "John Steinbeck Award" to an individual who had contributed significantly to the preservation of Route 66 and organizes an "Adopt-A-Hundred" program in which adopters watch 100-mile segments for possible preservation problems along the route such as bridges, businesses or stretches of roadbed being closed.
+These same adopters were to review the dining and lodging businesses while they traveled.

 The National Historic Route 66 Federation is working with the National Route 66 Corridor Preservation Program to issue $10 million in matching fund grants under the National Route 66 Preservation Bill (1999) to individuals, corporations and communities preserving or restoring historic properties along the historic route.